Composing…

 Tradition: Nirguna-bhakti / Sant Mat

-One formless God beyond Hindu/Muslim divisions; rejection of empty ritual; emphasis on the inner Sadguru, nama-bhakti, and ethical living.
+Nirguna bhakti, rejection of empty ritual, and emphasis on the inner Sadguru, nama-bhakti, and ethical living.

-Towering syncretic figure; venerated by Hindus, Muslims, Sikhs alike; founded the Kabir Panth.
+Towering Sant Mat figure; venerated by Hindu bhakti communities and central to the Kabir Panth.

 Kabir stands within the lineage of Nirguna-bhakti / Sant Mat.
 Understanding a saint requires understanding the school of thought, the lineage of teachers, and the historical context that shaped them.
 The Nirguna-bhakti / Sant Mat tradition has shaped Hindu spiritual life through its philosophical foundations, its liturgy, its scriptures, and the institutions its founding ācāryas built and sustained across generations.